shx-haah/shx-haah.github.io/docs/notes/lecture_notes/stat541_week1.md

 \hat{f} = \operatorname*{arg\, min}_{g\in \mathcal{F}}\left(\frac{1}{n}\sum_{i=1}^{n}L\left(g(x^{(i)}),y^{(i)}\right)\right),
 $$

-which is called the average loss or emperical risk.
+which is called the average loss or empirical risk.
 Note that

-- The emperical risk depends on the choice of function class $\mathcal{F}$, such as linear functions and complicated neural networks.
+- The empirical risk depends on the choice of function class $\mathcal{F}$, such as linear functions and complicated neural networks.
 - Finding the `argmin` is not always easy, and hence there are various optimization algorithms approximating the `argmin`.

 ### Gauge Learning Algorithms